MissMendonca/nipseylegacy/README.md

 ### Acknowledgements

-- I received inspiration for this project from [biography]https://www.biography.com/activist/martin-luther-king-jr;
+- I received inspiration for this project from [biography]https://www.biography.com/activist/martin-luther-king-jr and timelines from [FreeFrontend]https://freefrontend.com/css-timelines/;